l0rd/blog-files/domeide/README.md

 With these features in mind we built [doclipser](http://www.github.com/domeide/).
 An eclipse plugin to edit, build and run docker containers.

 Doclipser has Dockerfile support: syntax highlighting, autocomplete and syntax verification.
-It still doesn't have compose yml file support but support a few Docker commands that allow you to build source files or launch runtime environments.
+It still doesn't have compose yml file support but supports a few Docker commands that allow you to build source files or launch runtime environments.

 ![doclipser](https://github.com/domeide/doclipser/raw/master/images/doclipserdemo.gif)